officiallysingh/spring-ai-rest-api-mcp-tools-demo/README.md

 **But it is recommended to create MCP tools for REST API calls using APIs provided as follows.**
 > [!IMPORTANT]
-> The simplest way to create MCP tools for REST API calls is to upload the OpenAPI spec and take the response and parse to another API to create all tools at once.
+> The simplest way to create MCP tools for REST API calls is to upload the OpenAPI spec and take the response and pass to another API to create all tools at once.
 > The available APIs are listed below.

 ### Following are the available MCP server APIs